-The Galápagos – cruising in Darwin's footsteps
+cruising in Darwin's footsteps

 A true wildlife holiday of a life time, exploring the Enchanted Islands of the Galápagos.

-When Charles Darwin first arrived in the Galápagos on board The Beagle in 1835, he described ‘a broken field of black basaltic lava, thrown in the most rugged waves and crossed by great fissures… nothing could be less inviting than the first appearance.’
-On this holiday, we will show you that appearances can be deceptive, as we explore the wonderful natural history of the ‘enchanted isles’, the world famous islands of the Galápagos.
+When Charles Darwin first arrived in the Galapagos on board The Beagle in 1835, he described ‘a broken field of black basaltic lava, thrown in the most rugged waves and crossed by great fissures… nothing could be less inviting than the first appearance.’
+On this holiday, we will show you that appearances can be deceptive, as we explore the wonderful natural history of the ‘enchanted isles’, the world famous islands of the Galapagos.
 Unlike most trips, we also have extra time on the main island giving us a different insight into the life here, plus time to explore the highlands and experience the friendly town at a relaxed pace.
 We also have excursions in mainland Ecuador to explore the diversity here – an added bonus.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

-Day 8 After breakfast we will make a wet landing on Sombrero Chino, a small island off the coast of Santiago, an excellent snorkelling site.
-Our afternoon visit will be to Cerro Dragon, where Land Iguanas feed.
+Day 9 We visit Sullivan Bay on Santiago where we will enjoy some of the most spectacular lava formations in the islands.
+Our afternoon visit will be to Cerro Dragon, across the channel on Santa Cruz, where Land Iguanas feed amongst the Opuntia cactuses and fragrant Palo Santo trees.
 The trail takes us through the arid vegetation to the nearby lagoon, home to Galapagos Flamingos, Blacknecked Stilts and White-cheeked Pintail.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.